vedph/cadmus-vela-tool/README.md

 ## Usage

-The CLI tool has a unique command used to import data from [Excel documents](https://github.com/vedph/cadmus-vela?tab=readme-ov-file#original-spreadsheet).
+The CLI tool has a single command used to import data from [Excel documents](https://github.com/vedph/cadmus-vela?tab=readme-ov-file#original-spreadsheet).
 Syntax:

 ```ps1
 ./vela-tool import <JsonProfilePath>